babelouest/sadok/README.md

 ### Speed reading

-Read the e-book using a speed reading mode: one word at a time on the center of the screen, more or less fast.
+Read the e-book using a speed reading mode: one word at a time on the center of the screen, speed and other options can be configured in the `Parameters` Menu.

 ### Text-to-speech reading

 Read the book using the [speech synthetisis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) API on the browser.
 Beware of the speech synthetisis, there is no emotion, no change of rythm, no change of tone.
 It's not as cool as a real audio book read by a human.
+Voice settings and other options can be configured in the `Parameters` Menu.

 ### By-sentence reading